wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

     *   (b) the name of the acquirer of the gaming machine and the details necessary to contact the acquirer with ease.

-    (2) The holder of a class 4 operator's licence who contravenes this section commits an offence and is liable on summary conviction to a fine not exceeding $5,000\.
+    (2) The holder of a class 4 operator's licence who contravenes this section commits an offence and is liable on conviction to a fine not exceeding $5,000\.

+    Section 83(2): amended, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 84 Prohibition on certain gaming machines in class 4 venue

 *   (1) On and from the date that is 6 months after the commencement of this section, the holder of a class 4 venue licence must not operate, or allow to be operated, at the class 4 venue a gaming machine that is able to accept banknotes with a denomination greater than $20\.

-    (2) The holder of a class 4 venue licence who fails to comply with this section commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (2) The holder of a class 4 venue licence who fails to comply with this section commits an offence and is liable on conviction to a fine not exceeding $10,000\.

+    Section 84(2): amended, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Disabling gambling equipment and electronic monitoring of gaming machines